Vietnam Travel Destinations – 18 Photos That Will Make You Fall In Love With Its Unique Beauty

 You can walk or ride a quad bike up the dunes and into the sunset to get the full Mad Max feeling.
 However, two or maximum three days are enough to discover Mui Ne.
 Better if you head a little north to Dalat and spend there more time.

 We spent a magical month in Dalat.
 This city has amazing restaurants and cafes, wonderful nature, and has the craziest house on earth too.
-This beautiful architectural exploration of surrealism is one of the landmarks of the city of Da Lat.
-Imagine a place where Tolkien meets Dali, Alice in Wonderland, and Gaudi with a big splash of tangled greenery.
+This beautiful architectural masterpiece is the most unique Da Lat hotel you will find.
+It’s a place where Tolkien meets Dali, Alice in Wonderland, and Gaudi with a big splash of tangled greenery.

 The owner Mrs. Dang Viet Nga started the Crazy House project back in 1990 to draw attention to the growing environmental issues and to entice people back to nature.
 The best part is that you can actually stay and spend a couple of nights in one of the rooms.
 Since the interior design is outstanding as well.
 You can also have a cold drink in the rainforest-like cafe house on the first floor.